SalomePlatform/shaper/src/FeaturesPlugin/doc/revolutionCutFeature.rst

 .. centered::
   Start sketch

-After selecting one of the options property panel for Revolution Cut will be opened with two variants:
+There are two variants of the property panel for Revolution Cut depending on the chosen option:

 .. image:: images/revolution_by_angles.png
    :align: left